Calogera Chiarello's Ancestors

 The next Rivelo begins on page 358 for a widow named Anna, who was probably a cousin.
 The third Rivelo begins on page 360 and is for Giovanni and Dorotea’s oldest son Domenico, who married in Sciacca, Margherita Margiotta on January 22, 1742.
 On Domenico’s Rivelo, he has a daughter named Diana and it states his parents are Giovanni and Diana.

-In his grandson Salvadore’s 1831 marriage processetti which is written in Latin, there is a death statement that states that Giovanni died on July 6, 1775, in Sciacca and is listed as Johannes Chiarello aged about 65.
+In his grandson Salvatore’s 1831 marriage processetti which is written in Latin, there is a death statement that states that Giovanni died on July 6, 1775, in Sciacca and is listed as Johannes Chiarello aged about 65.
 (Mouse over and click on his death statement image lower left to enlarge in a new window/tab.)
 This age is incorrect, as he was 86 years old when he died.
 It goes on to say that he was buried in the church of San Francesco di Paola.
 (This church begun construction in 1627 and was completed in 1749, and is no longer in use.)
 Unfortunately, his parent’s and wife’s names are not listed.
-This death statement is in line with the fact he was alive when his son ancestor Giuseppe married in 1758.
-It is not known when Dorotea died, but it was before her son ancestor Giuseppe was married on August 5, 1758, and it is an exact duplicate of his mother church burial record.
+This death statement is in line with the fact he was alive when his son ancestor Giuseppe married in 1758, and it is an exact duplicate of his mother church burial record.
+(Mouse over and click on his Latin burial record lower right to enlarge in a new window/tab.)

 Unfortunately, that’s all that’s known about them.